ja2-stracciatella/ja2-stracciatella.github.io/features.md

                  assets/mods folder for possible options'.
 ```

-Several additional mods can be downloaded, conveniently [bundled in a single file](https://github.com/ja2-derek/ja2-stracciatella-modpacks/releases/tag/0.0.1).
+Several additional mods can be downloaded, conveniently [bundled in a single file](https://github.com/ja2-stracciatella/ja2-stracciatella-modpacks/releases/latest).
 They are not included with the engine due to scope or license problems.
-Unpack them alongside the other mods in the `assets` directory and run them the
+Unpack them alongside the others in the `mods` directory and run them the
 same way.

 ### Integrated Editor